berhalter/chip8/README.md

 A CHIP-8 interpreter written in C

 ## TO-DO
-* Use a real build system instead of crude scripts
+* Create a GUI
+* Implement instruction set functionality